A blast to the past that takes us out of this world. An iconic set from your childhood, ready for blast off!

 LEGO has been smashing the 90th-anniversary waves of sets hard this year.
 With no sign of stopping, AFOLS have been hyped up more than ever before to see their old classic favourite sets recreated in exciting new ways!

-This particular new set is a recreation of one of the most iconic Classic Space sets of yesteryear, with older fans rejoicing that their classic space set of their dreams is reborn anew.
+This particular new set is a recreation of one of the most iconic Classic Space sets of yesteryear.
+With older fans rejoicing that their classic space set of their dreams is reborn anew.

 But is it worth the hype?
 Was this LEGO putting their best foot forward?
 Read on!